Happy employees are an essential driver of a successful business. But what drives their success and happiness?

 Our 2020 State of Small Business Survey found that a little over half of employers offer their workers health insurance.
 A similar number provide vacation time or paid time off as well.
 Our stats also show that 72% of employers feel like the benefits they offer meet the needs of their employees at least somewhat well.

 But do the employees of small businesses think their needs are being met?
-In a different survey, conducted by the Society of Human Resource Management (SHRM), 92% of employees said the benefits they receive are vital to the overall satisfaction they feel at work.
+In a different survey, conducted by the Society of Human Resource Management (SHRM), over 60% of employees said the benefits they receive are vital to the overall satisfaction they feel at work.
 To make sure you keep your team satisfied, here’s a closer look at our research, as well as some key third-party statistics about which benefits an employer should offer.

 The top benefits for employees